Brewers vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Schwarber has recorded a base hit in two games in a row.
-During his last five outings he is batting .211 with a double, two home runs, four walks and two RBI.
+- Schwarber has recorded at least one hit in three games in a row.
+During his last five outings he is batting .190 with three home runs, two walks and three RBI.

 Schwarber Recent Games